jlubaqy/gitskills/readme.txt

-Creating to a new branch is quick and simple add merge`
+Creating to a new branch is quick and simple and merge`